alexmadeathing/insides/README.md

 # insides
 A compact, high performance space filling curve library for Rust.

+This library provides a set of space filling curve implementations and an abstract interface to generalise interactions and promote flexibility in your applications.

 # Supported Curves
+* Morton - A morton, or Z-order, curve implementation

+We currently only support Morton Encoding, but the interface will support other curve implementations, such as Hilbert - and we have plans to include them soon.

 # Goals
 * High performance - Ready to use in performance sensitive contexts